slowjams/CLR-via-C-/z28-IO Bound Asynchronous Operations.md

    return await msg.Content.ReadAsStringAsync().ConfigureAwait(false);
 }
 ```

+Note that this example works because the UI thread in MyWpfWindow program is not updating UI elements.
+If it is, then you cannot use `ConfigureAwait(false)`, and you need to change `GetHttp().Result` to `GetHttp()`, but this still doesn't make sense, because eventually you do want to assess the result, so a real fix is: you shouldn't use UI thread to query sth asynchronously, only uses UI thread to update UI elements.

 As the preceding code shows, ConfigureAwait(false) must be applied to every Task object you await.
 You can't just add it on the first await operator, this is because asynchronous operations may complete synchronously and, when this happens, the calling thread simply continues executing without returning to its caller; you never know which operation requres ignoring the SynchronizationContext object, so you have to tell all of them to ignore it.

 Alternatively, I could re-write my GetHttp method as follows so that the whole thing executes via a thread pool thread